Spidey01/Cassius/README.md

 If using [vcpkg](https://vcpkg.io/) to handle dependencies: export VCPKG_ROOT before running cmake.

+If the VCPKG_ROOT environment variable is *NOT* set but a /vcpkg directory exits in the project source: Cassius's build system will set ENV{VCPKG_ROOT} to that.

 If the VCPKG_TRIPLET environment variable is not defined: Cassius's build system will attempt to guess.
 You may wish to export this along with VCPKG_ROOT.

 If the VCPKG_ROOT environment variable is set but CMake's CMAKE_TOOLCHAIN_FILE variable is not defined: Cassius's build system will infer this from ENV{VCPKG_ROOT}.